tibocin/stackr/README.md

 - **GDPR-compliant**: Local-first data with optional managed DB for hosted setups
 - **Exchange minimalism**: Buy BTC, then withdraw — no custodial accumulation
 - **Transparent logic**: All logic is programmable, visible, auditable
-- **Node native**: Uses your own Bitcoin Core node for address generation and verification
+- **Node native**: Uses your own Bitcoin Knots node for address generation and verification

 ---